amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/qs-in-depth.md

 4. Sekarang ni kita kat partition function.
 So, looked at partition function.
 5. Mula2, kita setkan pivot kita at the rightmost element, element paling kanan ataupun last element.
 6. Pastu, setkan i = minIndex - 1 (minIndex is 0, so 0 minus 1??).
-7. have a for loop to find the right position of pivot.
+7. use for loop to loop thru aray to find the right position of pivot. start j from minIndex; continue until j less than or equal maxIndex (macam cari range?); i++.

 ## `pi = partition(arr, minIndex, maxIndex);`